ngeor/blaisel/README.md

 - fpc 3.0.4
 - Linux (via Vagrant), Windows

+## Examples

 See the examples folder for examples.

+The C example does not work on Windows.

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->